ELowry/StadiaIcons/pages/translation.md

 request: `If you do not see this message or once you have given authorization, please press this button:`

-button: `TestPopup Access`  *<– The name of the button mentioned just above.
+button: `Test Popup Access`  *<– The name of the button mentioned just above.
 It reloads the page to see if the test popup can appear successfully.*

 footnote: `* StadiaIcon shortcuts use Progressive Web Apps, and in order to open your game without the address bar at the top, the app instead opens the game in a regular browser tab using a popup and immediately closes in the background.`